 - Living Restorative Practices We model a relational approach and honor human dignity in all that we do.
-This is the foundation for all of our work. - Education We provide advanced education, professional development, and transformative learning experiences. - Consulting We deliver strategic consulting that leverages our relational expertise. - Research We generate and disseminate knowledge regarding the influence of relationships on social health.
+This is the foundation for all of our work. - Education We provide advanced education, professional development, and transformative learning experiences. - Collaborative Application We leverage our trusted expertise with institutions, organizations, and schools to build stronger relationships and more inclusive and healthy communities. - Research We generate and disseminate knowledge regarding the influence of relationships on social health.